thaihangchung7/thaihangchung7.github.io/_notes/classical2.md

 ## Scattering in a Central Force Problem (Rutherford Scattering)

 <img src='/assets/scattering.png' class='center'>
-Figure 3.19 in Goldstein: "Scattering of an incident beam of particles by a center of force"
+<center>Figure 3.19 in Goldstein: "Scattering of an incident beam of particles by a center of force"</center>

 Some things to note from the figure above: